 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Combine cranberries, sugar, orange zest, orange juice, water, cinnamon, and salt in the Instant Pot.
+- Combine the cranberries, sugar, orange zest, orange juice, water, cinnamon, and salt in the Instant Pot.

 - Pressure cook for 6 minutes.
-Cook.
-When the time is over, press “Cancel” and let the Instant Pot release pressure naturally, about 10 minutes.
+When the time is over, press “Cancel” and let the Instant Pot release pressure naturally for about 10 minutes.

-- Select “Sauté”.
+- Then select “Sauté”.
 Stir in orange-flavored liqueur and pepper.
 Cooke and mash the cranberries a little.
-Cook until the sauce reaches the desired consistency.
+Cook until the sauce reaches the desired consistency, about 5 minutes.

 - Let cool completely at room temperature.
 Serve immediately or store in a tightly sealed container in the refrigerator for up to 1 week.

-CINNAMON: You can substitute the cinnamon stick for ¼ teaspoon of ground cinnamon.
+Cinnamon: You can substitute the cinnamon stick for ¼ teaspoon of ground cinnamon.
+You can also add ⅛ teaspoon of ground cloves for extra warm flavor.

-SUGAR: Some recipes call for brown sugar rather than white sugar for cranberry sauce.
+Sugar: Some recipes call for brown sugar rather than white sugar for cranberry sauce.
 Both work fine in this recipe.
+If you prefer a slightly more tart cranberry sauce, you can adjust the amount of sugar, adding more or less sugar to suit your tastes.

-ORANGE LIQUOR: this ingredient is totally optional, but it really adds an extra layer of flavor to this recipe.
-If available, I highly recommend adding it.
-Substitute for the same amount of orange juice if not using liquor.
+Orange Liqueur: This ingredient is optional, but it really adds an extra layer of flavor to this recipe.
+You can add Grand Marnier or Triple Sec.
+If available, I highly recommend it.
+If not using liquor, substitute the same amount of orange juice.

-IN THE FRIDGE: Store your homemade cranberry sauce, covered, in the refrigerator for up to 5 days.
+Store: Cover and store your homemade cranberry sauce in the refrigerator for up to 5 days.

 - Instant Pot Mashed Potatoes